stadust/demonlist-guidelines/270_Low_Detail_Modes/100_custom.md

 Background deletions are allowed only if their removal does not impact the gameplay.

+If a player decides to remove the end screen for a level, they should be aware of the length of the new level.
+The length of the original level should **never be adjusted**, for any changes would artificially alter the value of any progress obtained.

 ## Color Changes

 Occasionally, players may encounter color combinations or flashes in a list demon that cause problems to their eyesight.
 Although significant changes to a level’s color scheme are not allowed (they are considered [nerfs]), minor color changes are permitted as long as the difficulty of the level remains the same.